geomoose/gm3/docs/howto/coordinate-display.md

 ## Specifying the projections

-When adding the CoordinateDisplay component ot the application, it will accept an array of objects which have a `ref` and a `label` member.
+When adding the CoordinateDisplay component to the application, it will accept an array of objects which have a `ref` and a `label` member.
 The `label` member will be the text prefixed before the coordinates.
 The `ref` defines which output projection should be used whether a custom